 - Contract name and contract version number: The contract name and contract version number are separated by colon, such as HelloWorld:1.0 or HelloWorld.sol:1.0.
-When the contract version number is omitted like HelloWorld or HelloWorld.sol. the latest version of the contract is called. - Contract interface name: The called contract interface name. - Parameter: is determined by the parameter of contract interface.
+When the contract version number is omitted like HelloWorld or HelloWorld.sol, the latest version of the contract is called. - Contract interface name: The called contract interface name. - Parameter: is determined by the parameter of contract interface.
 The parameters are separated by spaces, where the string and byte type parameters need to be enclosed in double quotation marks; the array parameters need to be enclosed in brackets, such as [1, 2, 3].
 The array is a string or byte type with double quotation marks such as ["alice", "bob"]; the boolean type is true or false.

-'''

-To call the HelloWorld contract 1.0 version to set the name string by the set
+''' To call the HelloWorld contract 1.0 version to set the name string by the set transaction hash:0x80bb37cc8de2e25f6alcdcb6b4a0lab5b5628082f8da4c48ef1bbc1fb1d28b2d

-→interface

-[group:1] > callByCNS HelloWorld:1.0 set "Hello,CNS"
+[group:1]> callByCNS HelloWorld:1.0 set "Hello,CNS"

-transaction hash:0x80bb37cc8de2e25f6a1cdcb6b4a01ab5b5628082f8da4c48ef1bbc1fb1d28b2d

-To call the HelloWorld contract 2.0 version to set the name string by the set
+To call the HelloWorld contract 2.0 version to set the name string by the set transaction hash:0x43000d14040f0c67ac080d0179b9499b6885d4a1495d3cfd1a79ffb5f2945f64

-→interface

 [group:1]> callByCNS HelloWorld:2.0 set "Hello,CNS2"

-transaction hash:0x43000d14040f0c67ac080d0179b9499b6885d4a1495d3cfd1a79ffb5f2945f64

 To call the HelloWorld contract 1.0 version to get the name string by the get

-\hookrightarrowinterface

-[group:1] > callByCNS HelloWorld:1.0 get
+[group:1]> callByCNS HelloWorld:1.0 get

-Hello, CNS
+Hello,CNS

 To call the HelloWorld contract 2.0 version to get the name string by the get

-\hookrightarrowinterface

-[group:1] > callByCNS HelloWorld get
+[group:1]> callByCNS HelloWorld:1.0 get

-Hello, CNS2
+Hello,CNS

+To call the HelloWorld contract 2.0 version to get the name string by the get addSealer

+→interface '''

 '''

-addSealer
+[group:1]> callByCNS HelloWorld get

+Hello,CNS2

+'''